boufni95/Blockchain-Framework/README.md

 # Go GameServer<br/>
-Is a package to build easly a simpe game server but gives also the power to give a complex realtime server for any tipe of function that has a lot of user who constantly communicate with each other<br/>
+Is a package to build easly a simpe game server but gives also the power to create a complex realtime server for any tipe of function that has a lot of user who constantly communicate with each other<br/>

 ### Temp Doc<br/>

 ###### About exported functions <br/>
 - **Std** Function that containt *Std* In the name are to create standard Interfaces with zero configuration<br/>
-- **New** Functions that contain *New* in the name are to create an interface wit full configuration *Std* uses the *New* functions<br/>
+- **New** Functions that contain *New* in the name are to create an interface with full configuration<br/>
+*Std* uses the *New* functions<br/>
 ###### About exported interfaces<br/>
 - **Server** Is the interface of the server, it allows to create rooms, add players,send events...